 Some of the best varieties of nasturtiums to add to your garden for color include:

-Variegatus – This trailing type of nasturtium dazzles the eye with brilliant orange and red flowers.
+- Variegatus – This trailing nasturtium dazzles the eye with brilliant orange and red flowers.

-Peach Melba – Add contrast your garden setting with this abundantly blooming variety that produces creamy yellow flowers sporting orange/red centers.
+- Peach Melba – Add contrast to your garden setting with Peach Melba and an abundantly blooming heirloom variety that produces creamy yellow flowers sporting orange/red centers.

 The Best Nasturtiums For Container Gardens and Small Garden Beds